kvvloten/samba_integrations/mail/thunderbird_config/README.md

 No schema modification to Samba-AD are required.
 Instead, existing attributes are used (or call it abused) to store the required information.

-Postfix and Dovecot can use the same attributes to distribute and deliver email.
+Postfix and Dovecot uses the same attributes to distribute and deliver email (see [AD-integrated Postfix, Dovecot, SOGO mailserver](../domain_mailserver/README.md).

-## User object
+#### User object
 Attributes in the table have a special meaning to MailConfig

 | attribute                      | single | purpose                                              |